opencord/cord/docs/install.md

-If you're working on an Ubuntu 14.04 system (CloudLab or another test environment), you can use the `cord-bootstrap.sh` script to install these tools and check out the CORD repo tree to `~/cord`.
+If you're working on an Ubuntu 14.04 system (CloudLab or another test environment), you can use the `cord-bootstrap.sh` script to install these tools and check out the CORD source tree to `~/cord`.
 This hasn't been tested on other versions or distributions.

 <pre><code>